Vincent-lau/pweb/content/posts/fixpoint.md

 [^1]: It actually took me a while to realise this.
 To elaborate on this, it is like 0 is the smallest positive real number, and since 0 is an integer and all integers are real numbers, 0 is also the smallest positive integer.

-[^2]: There is actually something more abstract called Category theory :), which is so-called abstract nonsense.